-ATPase assay - ATPase activity was measured as the rate of ADP-dependent NADH oxidation in a coupled system containing NADH, phosphoenolpyruvate, pyruvate kinase and lactate dehydrogenase as described by Blumwald & Poole (34).
-The activity was monitored in the presence of Mg-ATP and after addition of 3 mM Cu, Co, Zn, Fe, Ag and Mn.
-The assays were performed on highly purified envelope proteins derived from chloroplasts of WT, hma1 mutants and HMA1 overexpressing plants.
+ATPase Assay-ATPase activity was measured as the rate of ADPdependent NADH oxidation in a coupled system containing NADH, phosphoenolpyruvate, pyruvate kinase, and lactate dehydrogenase as described by Blumwald and Poole (34).
+The activity was monitored in the presence of Mg-ATP and after addition of 3 mM CuSO4, CoSO4, ZnSO4, FeSO4, and MnSO4.
+The assays were performed on highly purified envelope proteins derived from chloroplasts of WT, hma1 mutants, and HMA1-overexpressing plants.

-Sequence analyses -Subcellular localizations were predicted using the following ChloroP at http://www.cbs.dtu.dk/ programs: services/ChloroP/ (35)and Predotar at http://genoplante-info.infobiogen.fr/predotar/ (36).
-The location of possible transmembrane helices was determined using the program ARAMEMNON at http://aramemnon.botanik.uni-koeln.de/ (37).
+Sequence Analyses-Subcellular localizations were predicted using the following programs: ChloroP at www.cbs.dtu.dk/services/ChloroP/ (35) and Predotar at genoplante-info.infobiogen.fr/predotar/ (36).
+The location of possible transmembrane helices was determined using the program ARAMEMNON at aramemnon.botanik.uni-koeln.de/ (37).
 Sequence data from this article have been deposited with the GenBank data library under accession number AY907350 for HMA1 (At4g37270).